ues-io/uesio/README.md

 ## Monorepo architecture

-The present monorepo host several standalone `applications` which in turn can reuse code lying in the `libs` folder.
+The present monorepo hosts several standalone `applications` which in turn can reuse code lying in the `libs` folder.

 The monorepo is managed by a tool called [nx](https://nx.dev/).

+The `workspace.json` file hold the configuration on how each application and lib should be built, tested, linted.

 ## Set up dev environment